-Beginning on July 1, 2019, all lead teachers in publicly-funded centers (Type III) will be required to have a current Early Childhood Ancillary Teaching Certificate (ECAC) as a minimum credential within 24 months of beginning their position as a lead teacher.
+All lead teachers in publicly-funded centers (Type III) are required to have a current Early Childhood Ancillary Teaching Certificate (ECAC) as a minimum credential within 24 months of beginning their position as a lead teacher.

 Visit the Louisiana Believes web site for the most up-to-date information on the ECAC, or use the links and information below.

 How Agenda supports providers in the Early Childhood Ancillary Certificate process